JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 officers.
 Not unless you're trying to commit suicide by cop.
 Is that what you're trying to do?"

-"No," Lawrence said.
+"No," Batman said.
 "No, of course not.
 I was just taking a picture for --"

 "And you do /not/ photograph or log our security procedures.
 There's a war on, you know."
 The man's forehead bunched together.
 "Oh, for shit's sake.
 We should